November 4, 1997: Apple unveils its plan to open small “store within a store” sections inside CompUSA outlets around the

-Even ignoring secret projects Compton wouldn’t have known about (the iMac G3’s success was also bolstered by the arrival of the not-dissimilar iBook laptop), Apple still had good user loyalty.
+Even ignoring secret projects that Compton wouldn’t have known about (the iMac G3’s success was bolstered by the arrival of the not-dissimilar iBook laptop), Apple still commanded user loyalty.
 In particular, it had been buoyed by the recent launch of Mac OS 8, which sold an enormous 1.2 million copies in its first two weeks — making it the most successful sales performance for an Apple software product at the time.

 Although Apple had been diminished by the arrival of clone Macs — an initiative Jobs quickly killed — quality was never the problem.
-What was the problem was a lack of shelf space, badly displayed merchandise, and shop assistants who didn’t know what they were talking about.
+Three things hurt Apple at retail: badly displayed merchandise, a lack of shelf space, and shop assistants who didn’t know what they were talking about.

-The CompUSA deal was designed to start changing that.
-The Apple “stores within stores” popped up at 40 locations in time for Christmas 1997, with the rest of CompUSA’s superstores receiving the same treatment shortly thereafter.
+Apple struck the CompUSA deal to start changing that.
+The Apple “stores within stores” popped up at 40 locations in time for Christmas 1997.
+The rest of CompUSA’s superstores received the same treatment shortly thereafter.

 It would be a mistake to think that Jobs loved the CompUSA Apple stores.
 His retail preferences were for high-end retail outlets that focused on “big ticket” items rather than bulk selling of products.

-It’s not a surprise, then, to hear that Jobs had borrowed the “store within a store” concept from the fashion industry, where designers would take space within a larger retail outlet and have a much greater degree of control over how their stock got presented.
+It’s no surprise to hear that Jobs borrowed the “store within a store” concept from the fashion industry.
+Clothing designers often occupy space within larger retail outlets, and exert much greater control over their product’s presentation.
 The approach was relatively new in consumer electronics at the time.